-Impeller Shaft And Bearing Reassembly
+Impeller Shaft and Bearing Reassembly And Installation

-Clean the bore of the intermediate, all component parts, and the impeller shaft with a soft cloth soaked in cleaning solvent.
-Inspect the parts for wear, and replace as necessary.
+Clean the intermediate, impeller shaft and all component parts (except the bearings) with a soft cloth soaked in cleaning solvent.
+Inspect the parts for wear or damage and replace as necessary.

-Inspect the shaft for damaged threads, distortion, or nicks and scratches.
-Dress small nicks and burrs with a fine file or honing stone.
-Replace the impeller shaft if severely damaged.
+Inspect the shaft for distortion, nicks or scratches or damaged threads on the impeller end.
+Dress small nicks and burrs with a fine file or emery cloth.
+Replace the impeller shaft if defective.

-To prevent contamination, wash the bearings separately in fresh cleaning solvent.
-Dry the bearings with filtered compressed air and coat with light oil for ease of reassembly.
+Clean the bearings thoroughly in fresh cleaning solvent.
+Dry the bearings with filtered compressed air and coat with light oil.

-Rotate the bearings by hand to check for roughness or binding.
-If rotation is rough, replace the bearings.
+Rotate the bearings by hand to check for roughness or binding and inspect the bearing balls.
+If rotation is rough or the bearing balls are discolored, replace the bearings.